Floorp-Projects/Floorp/testing/perfdocs/generated/raptor.rst

    **Owner**: PerfTest Team

-   **Description**: A pageload benchmark test that quickly runs through all of the pages available to produce a single overall metric.
+   **Description**: A pageload benchmark test that quickly runs through a selection of the pages available to produce a single overall metric for fcp, lcp, and loadtime.
+The metrics from all pages get summarized with the geomean, and mean.

    * **alert threshold**: 2.0
    * **apps**: firefox, chrome, chromium, safari